sassembla/AssetRails-Support/CommandLineArgs.md

 The way importing sequence is defined as "import" route, The way bundling some assets into one AssetBundle sequence is also defined as "bundlize" route in AssetRails.

-Of course you can build some pipeline for generating your own AssetBundles.
+Of course you can build some pipelines for generating AssetBundles.